Mission

 From 1996 - 2003 we added group shows tied together by a theme, often with a political perspective.
 These group shows also expanded our pool of musicians and composers, and included those working primarily in modern art music, western opera, classical, electronic, and blue grass music.
 We also used chance elements, visual artists and more detailed themes.

-Starting with a post 9/11 series of concerts, The Festival of Secrets for the Victims offestival Violence 2001, we added conversations between scholars.
+Starting with a post 9/11 series of concerts, The Festival of Secrets for the Victims of Violence 2001, we added conversations between scholars.

 Stories were used to help the audience accept the modern music – to endow it with relevance in terms of every day reference points.
 During this period 1687 became a creative laboratory independent of a performance schedule.